March 14, 2011

 11 Comments |

-i read, i think, Unsolicited commentary | Tagged: activism, animal husbandry, diet, domestication, environmentalism, fungi, hunting, hypocrisy, incoherency, industry, justice, meatrix, oppression, slaughter, the meaning of respect, vegan, veganism, vegetarian, violence |
+Unsolicited commentary | Tagged: activism, animal husbandry, diet, domestication, environmentalism, fungi, hunting, hypocrisy, incoherency, industry, justice, meatrix, oppression, slaughter, the meaning of respect, vegan, veganism, vegetarian, violence |

 Permalink